-School wide PBIS is a systems approach for establishing a social culture and behavioral support for a school to be an effective learning environment for all students.
-PBIS helps create a school environment that is Predictable, Positive, Safe, and Consistent.
+School wide PBIS is an approach for establishing a social culture and behavioral support for a school to be an effective learning environment for all students.
+PBIS helps create a school environment that is predictable, positive, safe, and consistent.

 Our PBIS plan emphasizes positive discipline and behavioral change rather than punishment.
-We view children's misbehavior as an opportunity to teach new and more appropriate behaviors that emphasize Respect, Responsibility and Safety.
+We view children's misbehavior as an opportunity to teach new and more appropriate behaviors that emphasize respect, responsibility, and safety.
 Students learn to solve problems in effective ways.
-Within the regular classroom, students are involved in class meetings that reinforce life skills and conflict management techniques.
+Within the classroom, students are involved in class meetings that reinforce life skills and conflict management techniques.
 Their peers, teachers, and other staff recognize students for appropriate behavior.